netrackers/Terminal/README.md

-# Terminal
+# Terminal Personalization
-Configuration for the Windows Terminal (PS)
+Configuration for the Windows Terminal (PS) using Chocolatey